 9 The Second Circuit considered only whether the jury instructions required Murray to prove animus.
-If this Court disagrees with the Second Circuit that the plaintiff must show animus, reconsideration of whether the jury was adequately instructed is warranted, even if this Court concludes that the plaintiff must make some other showing of "retaliatory intent."
+If this Court disagrees with the Second Circuit that the plaintiff must show animus, it should remand for consideration of whether the jury was adequately instructed, even if it concludes that the plaintiff must make some other showing of "retaliatory intent."
 The jury was told, inter alia, that (1) a "contributing factor" need not be a "primary motivating factor" (i.e., that the protected activity should be at least a motivating factor), (2) the "contributing factor" showing required proof that someone with knowledge of the protected activity "because of" the protected activity affected the decision, and (3) if it found UBS had "improperly retaliated" against Murray, it could award him back pay," which it did.
 Supra, 14-15.